 The ENERGY STAR certification for our homes is also a requisite for meeting the requirements of Indoor airPLUS, the second step in our goal to build high performing homes.

 Take a deep breath in your home.
 Now consider that you inhaled dust, pollen, mold spores, carbon monoxide, radon, bacteria, and even formaldehyde.

-You can breathe easily when you live in a home that has earned the Indoor airPLUS Home Certification.
+You can breathe easy when you live in a home that has earned the Indoor airPLUS Home Certification.
 This EPA program was developed to provide builders with guidelines for improving the indoor air quality in homes.

 Every home built by Kettler Forlines Homes adheres to the high standards for Indoor airPLUS’s quality control program: